ibex-team/ibex-lib/plugins/ode/README.rst

   (0.461418 ; 0.329046 ; 0.321177)

 The 4 first lines gives the estimated value of "c" by 4 different methods.
+Each time, the value of "c" is given under the form of a rigorous enclosing interval but only the lower bound should actually be of interest for you.
+The more interesting estimation is of course the last one, ``c_optimizer``, as it is larger than all others.
+However, the optimizer-based method can be prohibitively long when the dimension of the problem increases.
+For this reason, it is recommended to run ``ibexode-attract-region`` with the ``timeout`` option (try ``ibexode-attract-region --help``).

-The last line gives a point that violates the non-positiveness of the Lie derivative.
+The last line of the output gives a point that violates the non-positiveness of the Lie derivative.

 To use this executable on your own problem, just copy-paste one of the Minibex examples and adapt it to your problem.

+***************
+Advanced
+***************

-The Minibex file must contains:
+In more details, the input Minibex file of ``ibexode-attract-region`` must contain the declaration of:

-- a function f(x) that represents your **vector field**, i.e. the mapping of your ODE x'=f(x).
+- A function f(x) that represents your **vector field**, i.e. the mapping of your ODE x'=f(x).
   Note that x can be a vector argument of any size.
 So you can declare a function f(x[3]) for instance .
-  The function f can have an extra argument "theta" (i.e. we have f(x[...],theta[...])) if your vector field has an uncertain parameter "theta".
+  The function f can also have an extra argument "theta" (i.e. we have ``f(x[...],theta[...])``) if your vector field has an uncertain parameter "theta".
   This argument can also be a vector.
 See the paper for more details on how uncertainty is considered in this tool.
+An example problem with uncertain parameter is ``MicrobialGrowthProcess.txt``.

-- a function v(x) that represents the chosen **Lyapunov function**.
+- A function v(x) that represents the chosen **Lyapunov function**.

-- a **quadratic** function vminor(x) **minoring** v(x), if v(x) is not already quadratic.
+- A **quadratic** function vminor(x) **minoring** v(x), if v(x) is not already quadratic.
 The function vminor is ignored if v is already quadratic.
+  An example problem with non-quadratic Lyapunov function is ``Hu2005-4.txt``.

-- a declaration of a (vector) variable x with an approximation of **the fixpoint** of as domain.
+- A (vector) variable x with an approximation of **the fixpoint** as domain.
 The variable is declared just as in a standard Minibex system of equations.

-- a declaration of a (vector) variable theta if the system has an uncertain parameter theta, with potentially an initial domain
+- Optionally, a (vector) variable theta if the system has an uncertain parameter theta, with potentially an initial domain

-- optionally, constraints on the uncertain parameter theta, in complement with the initial domain
+- Optionally, constraints on the uncertain parameter theta, in complement with the initial domain

-***************
-Advanced
-***************

 To run the scalable "academic benchmark" of the paper::